 I currently work for VF Corporation as Digital Transformation Lead.
 I have substantial experience in HR across multiple functions, both in the business and in consulting.
-I’m a thinker and a doer, I like changing things.
+I’m a thinker and a doer, I like crafting and changing things.

 My Personal Purpose is to always enable people to perform and thrive.

 My Life at Work

 Born in Nuoro (Sardinia, Italy) in 1976, I have been working for many years in the HR and Human Capital domains.
 I think of myself as an eclectic personality, born on the edge of the Y generation, with interests that span various areas of Human Knowledge.

 In 2014 I moved to Switzerland (where I am currently based), and am now the Global Digital Transformation Lead for VF Corporation, the leading global apparel conglomerate.
 In this role, I focus on the people side of transformation towards digital, an essential aspect of our company’s growth strategy.

 Before this assignment, I was Senior Director, HR Business Partner DTC EMEA.
 As such, I was responsible for the Retail and Direct to Consumer platform of VF across Europe, serving with my team more than 350 Owned and Operated Stores of the eight brands present in Europe: Timberland, Vans, The North Face, Kipling, Napapijri, Lee and Wrangler.

 Before this, I have been working for almost three years in Luxembourg for Deloitte, as Senior Manager Human Capital.
 During this period, I focused specifically on projects in the domain of HR Transformation, serving companies such as HSBC, Velux, Vestas, BGL, Sanofi etc.